Great Sankey

-Great Sankey is a civil parish in the Borough of Warrington, Cheshire, England.
-It is 2 mi west of Warrington town centre and had a population of 24,211 in 2001 Census.
+Great Sankey is a civil parish in the Borough of Warrington in Cheshire, England.
+It is 2 mi west of Warrington town centre and has a population of 31,600 according to the 2021 census.

 History

 The township of Great Sankey was originally a chapelry in Prescot parish in Lancashire.
 It became formally a separate civil parish in 1866, and it was transferred to Cheshire in 1974.
 There was industrial growth along the banks of the Sankey Canal at Sankey Bridges during the 19th century but otherwise the area was rural.
 In the 20th century the area became largely a residential area.
 RAF Burtonwood was built on the outskirts in 1939, and the land is now transformed into Chapelford Urban Village and the Omega Development Site.

 Governance

 Great Sankey forms part of Warrington South constituency of the United Kingdom Parliament.
 It has three council wards for the election of councillors to Warrington Borough Council: Great Sankey South, Great Sankey North and Whittle Hall, and Chapelford and Old Hall.
 All are represented by Labour councillors.

 The civil parish is governed by a parish council consisting of fifteen elected members.